Suu Kyi's party wins absolute majority in Myanmar polls - RFI

 But official figures were still being returned five days after the ballot, only the second such polls since the nation emerged from outright military rule in 2011.

-Results announced by the election commission Friday showed the NLD had won 346 seats —- more than 50 percent of parliament, even taking into account the quarter of seats reserved for the military under the constitution.
+Results announced by the election commission on Friday showed the NLD had won 368 seats —- more than 50 percent of parliament, even taking into account the quarter of seats reserved for the military under the constitution.

-The party is on track to improve on its landslide win in 2015, despite widespread disillusion in many ethnic-minority areas.
+The party is on track to improve on its landslide win in 2015, despite widespread disillusionment in many ethnic minority areas.

 "People clearly realised the need for the NLD to get enough votes to form a government on their own," NLD spokesman Myo Nyunt told AFP, adding this would help "minimise political conflict".